Birb12/muskbot/README.md

 # muskbot
-GPT-2 based Transformer model to talk like some guy
+GPT-2 based Transformer model to talk like some guy: https://twitter.com/gusk_elon

 ## Why did you do this?